This post contains affiliate links.

 Why Use a Juicer or Blender?

-- Make it easier as well as quicker for your body to absorb nutrients.
-Blending and juicing allows the food to become somewhat โpre-digestedโ
+- Make it easier and quicker for your body to absorb nutrients.
+Blending and juicing breaks down the food into a form that’s easier for your body to process.

-- Curb appetite + reduce cravings for sugar and processed foods because you’re nourishing your cells with micronutrients.
-Your body no longer craves the โcarbsโ or macronutrients
+- Curb appetite and reduce cravings for sugar and processed foods by nourishing your body with real nutrients.

 Now, let’s put the juicer vs blender debate to the test!